nina-padgett/ETLProject/README.md

 # Project #2: Extract, Transform, and Load
-In this project, we are joining two datasets related to COVID-19 to take a closer look at the US states, their populations, and their case/death counts during the pandemic in 2020.
+In order to have a fair comparison between the different states for COVID-19 infections and deaths, we joined two datasets related to COVID-19 to take a closer look at the US states, their populations, and their case/death counts during the pandemic.
 We also added in two new columns about the percentages of cases and dates for every state to compare numbers between each state.

 # Methods Used
 Cleaning, joining data, adding columns